Hello!

 Much of my research explores sexual diversity and queer life, especially experiences of stigma, social support, and self-disclosure.
 In my first book, Narrating the Closet (Routledge), I examine the complexities of disclosing same-gender attraction–an act often referred to as “coming out.”
 I write about experiences of sexuality before, during, and after coming out, and I emphasize that the process doesn’t really end; each new relationship can create another time to decide whether, when, and how to share one’s sexuality.
 I’m also interested in queer spaces, communities, and media representations, as well as how LGBTQ+ people navigate everyday homophobic and transphobic comments and interactions.

 I’m a proud first-generation college student.
-I began at Danville Area Community College, earning an A.S. in Business Administration, and later completed a B.A. in Radio-Television and an M.S. in Speech Communication at Southern Illinois University Carbondale.
-I then earned a Ph.D. in Communication from the University of South Florida.
+I began my higher education journey at Danville Area Community College, earning an A.S. in Business Administration.
+I then completed a B.A. in Radio-Television and a M.S. in Speech Communication at Southern Illinois University Carbondale.
+In 2008, I earned a Ph.D. in Communication from the University of South Florida.
 I attended Catholic school as a kid, worked as a bartender at Yellowstone National Park, played softball for many years, and have been a vegetarian since 1998.
-All of these experiences—in and out of the classroom—have shaped how I think about work, relationships, and the kinds of questions I ask as a scholar, teacher, and writer.
+These experiences—in and out of the classroom—have shaped how I think about work, relationships, and the kinds of questions I ask as a scholar, teacher, and writer.

 Contact Information